jordan-breton/it-journey-sources/docs/about/skill-set.md

 [^4]:
 As a business owner myself for quite a time, budget management was obviously a mandatory skill to learn.
 [^5]:
-As a lonely developer with very few resources and a small-to-inexistant network when I started my IT-Journey, I had to deal with incredibly very limited time, money and skills.
+As a lonely developer with very few resources and a small-to-inexistent network when I started my IT-Journey, I had to deal with incredibly very limited time, money and skills.
-Dealing with this kind of restrictions strengthened my abilities to prioritize and delay where needed.
+Dealing with these kinds of restrictions strengthened my abilities to prioritize and delay where needed.
 [^6]:
-My time estimates improved greatly over years but let's be honest, there is still room for improvement :smile:.
+My time estimates improved greatly over the years but let's be honest, there is still room for improvement :smile:.
-No matter how much I try to stop underestimate the time needed to do something, my optimistic nature just keep to stay in the way.
+No matter how much I try to stop underestimate the time needed to do something, my optimistic nature just keep staying in the way.
 This is one of those domains where time and practice are the only way to mastery.

-### Soft skills
+### Soft Skills

 <div class="grid cards" markdown>